 Festival Directors (Right to Left): Liz Pike - Yeovil Community Arts Association, Marcus Bishop - Waterstones, Yeovil, Emma Mercer - Yeovil Library, Adam Burgan - Arts & Entertainment Manager, The Octagon Theatre (SSDC).

 Since 2013 the Yeovil Literary Festival has gone from strength to strength and has welcomed even more inspirational artists and event to South Somerset with over 4,700 tickets sold for the 2016 festival.
-This annual event is intended to grow in size and profile to become a major literary festival and a leaving festival for the South West.
+This annual event is intended to grow in size and profile to become a major literary festival and a leading festival for the South West.

 The festival is sponsored by The Western Gazette and The Manor Hotel.